hit1403/Task_proj/README.md

               the previous images.

- With both the files mainwindow2_ui and window2_ui present , Run the mainwindow2_ui file to obtain the result.
+ With both the files mainwindow2_ui and window2_ui present , Run the mainwindow2_ui file by providing the path of the folder where the images are stored to obtain the result.